djav1985/v-comic-layout-designer/README.md

 | `Ctrl` + `I` | Export as PNG images |
 | Mouse scroll | Zoom in/out on a placed image |

+## Speech bubble overlays

+Each page now includes a bubble toolbar directly above the live canvas.
+Pick one of three styles—Classic, Thought, or Burst—and click **Add bubble** to drop it onto the layout.
+Every bubble now ships with:

+- a drag handle to reposition the bubble anywhere on the page without disturbing your panels
+- a corner resize grip so you can scale the callout while the text automatically reflows inside padded margins
+- a movable tail handle to aim the pointer toward a character or point of interest
+- inline text editing with live autosave so your dialogue stays in sync with the rest of the project

+Every style uses bold comic outlines, hand-lettering friendly fonts, and tails that keep their silhouette even while you resize or rotate them, so the overlays feel native to the artwork instead of floating UI widgets.

+You can swap styles at any time from the select menu in the bubble header or remove a bubble entirely with the close button.
+All bubble settings—including tail location, text, and size—are stored with the page and restored on reload or export.

 ## Modernized interface

 The refreshed UI introduces a glassmorphism-inspired surface layered over a deep gradient backdrop.
 Responsive cards separate the asset library from the workspace, while updated typography and spacing improve readability across screen sizes.
 Buttons and controls now share a consistent accent color palette, and empty states provide clear guidance for first-time users.

-The latest pass sets the application shell to a centered 90% width and locks the workspace grid to two page cards per row so the live canvas feels balanced while still collapsing gracefully on smaller screens.
+The latest pass sets the application shell to a centered 90% width and now adapts the workspace grid to one page per row under 1024px, two pages through 1980px, and three pages on ultra-wide displays so the live canvas stays balanced without disrupting panel alignment at any size.
+The asset library column also gained a little extra width so upload controls and thumbnails have more breathing room alongside the builder.

 ## Notes